tinzyyy/SmartConract-Assesment-/README.md

 ### Component and Functionality

-'addMedicine:' A function that adds a new medicine to the inventory.
+`addMedicine:` A function that adds a new medicine to the inventory.
 It takes parameters for the medicine's name, price, and initial stock, and it's accessible only by the owner.

-purchaseMedicine: This function allows customers to buy medicine from the inventory.
+`purchaseMedicine:` This function allows customers to buy medicine from the inventory.
 It takes the name of the medicine and the quantity to purchase as parameters.
 The function checks if the medicine exists and if there is enough stock available.
 If so, it deducts the purchased quantity from the stock and transfers the payment to the owner.

-checkStock: A function that checks the stock of a specific medicine.
+`checkStock:` A function that checks the stock of a specific medicine.
 It takes the name of the medicine as a parameter and returns the current stock level.

-medicineCount: A public variable that keeps track of the total number of medicines in the inventory.
+`medicineCount:` A public variable that keeps track of the total number of medicines in the inventory.

-medicines: A mapping that stores information about each medicine, including its name, price, and current stock level.
+`medicines:` A mapping that stores information about each medicine, including its name, price, and current stock level.

-owner: An address variable representing the owner or administrator of the Pharmacy Inventory system.
+`owner:` An address variable representing the owner or administrator of the Pharmacy Inventory system.

 ### Modifiers